Pothugunt1a/NextGenWebsite/replit.md

 ## Recent Changes

+- **2025-10-02**: Added Comprehensive IT Services Pages
+  - Created AI & Data Science Services landing page with comprehensive content about machine learning, AI models, NLP, and computer vision
+  - Created Networking & Cyber Security landing page covering network infrastructure, cybersecurity solutions, and security audits
+  - Created Enterprise ERP Solutions page with details on implementation, customization, and support services
+  - Created System Integration Services page featuring API integration, third-party integrations, and legacy modernization
+  - Updated navigation in constants.ts to include all new IT Services pages with proper subdropdown structure
+  - Registered all new routes in App.tsx for proper routing
+  - All pages follow existing UI patterns with hero sections, capabilities cards, industry use cases, tech stacks, FAQs, and CTAs
+  - Added proper data-testid attributes for all interactive elements
+  - Verified all pages load correctly with no errors and proper HMR functionality

 - **2025-10-01**: GitHub Import Successfully Completed
   - Installed all npm dependencies (506 packages)
   - Configured "Start application" workflow with webview output on port 5000